Heinkel He 162 Volksjäger: Prototypes

 The He 162 V1 first prototype flew within an astoundingly short period of time: the design was chosen on 25 September 1944 and first flew on 6 December, less than 90 days later.
 This was despite the fact that the factory in Wuppertal making Tego film plywood glue — used in a substantial number of late-war German aviation designs whose airframes and/or major airframe components were meant to be constructed mostly from wood — had been bombed by the Royal Air Force and a replacement had to be quickly substituted, without realizing that the replacement adhesive was highly acidic and would disintegrate the wooden parts it was intended to be fastening.

 The first flight of the He 162 V1, by Flugkapitän Gotthold Peter – the first German jet fighter aircraft design to be jet-powered from its maiden flight onward – was fairly successful, but during a high-speed run at 840 km/h (520 mph), the highly acidic replacement glue attaching the nose gear strut door failed and the pilot was forced to land.
 Other problems were noted as well, notably a pitch instability and problems with sideslip due to the rudder design.
 None were considered important enough to hold up the production schedule for even a day.
 On a second flight on 10 December, again with Peter at the controls, in front of various Nazi officials, the glue again caused a structural failure.
-This allowed the aileron to separate from the wing, causing the plane to roll over and crash, killing Peter.
+This allowed the aileron to separate from the wing, causing the plane to roll over, it broke up in the air and crashed, killing Peter.

 An investigation into the failure revealed that the wing structure had to be strengthened and some redesign was needed, as the glue bonding required for the wood parts was in many cases defective.
 However, the schedule was so tight that testing was forced to continue with the current design.
 Speeds were limited to 500 km/h (310 mph) when the second prototype flew on 22 December.
 This time, the stability problems proved to be more serious, and were found to be related to phenomenon known as Dutch roll.